smpace/IntroductionToArtificialIntelligence/README.md

 # IntroductionToArtificialIntelligence
- Coursework associated with into to AI course at Harvard during Fall 2021
+ Coursework associated with intro to AI course at Harvard during Fall 2021

 ## Contents
 ### Module 0: Search